alphagov/govuk-shielded-vulnerable-people-service/README.md

 4. If you wish to test with NHS functionality place the private key file for your NHS oidc client id into the path `instance/private_key.pem`.

-5. If you wish to test notifications locally remove DISABLE_NOTIFY environment variable from the configuration.

-6. Make sure the database is up to date (following the guide in covid-engineering/database/README.md).
+5. Make sure the database is up to date (following the guide in covid-engineering/database/README.md).
    ```
    cd $PATH_TO_COVID_ENGINEERING\covid-engineering\database
    alembic --config=alembic.local.ini upgrade head

    ```
-7. Prepopulate the local databases with postcode to ladcode lookups
+6. Prepopulate the local databases with postcode to ladcode lookups
    ```bash scripts/prepopulate_local_db.sh```

 ### Production configuration & Deployment